 Each project that we run is very different, however here is a general break down of where your money will go:

-- Regular donations to chosen projects, we currently support two children in Port Elizabeth and sponsor a Bear in Romania, an Elephant in South Africa and turtles in Thailand and Costa Rica.
+- Regular donations to chosen projects.
+We currently support two children in Port Elizabeth and sponsor a bear in Romania, an elephant in South Africa and turtles in Costa Rica

-There are some restrictions on our paid work programmes and these are due to the Work Permits required for Canada and Australia.
+There are some restrictions on our paid work programmes and these are due to the Work Permits required for Canada, Australia and New Zealand.

-For Australia, we can take applications from most Europeans, Americans and Canadians.
+For Australia and New Zealand, we can take applications from most Europeans, Americans and Canadians.

 BS 8848 is the British Standard for organising and managing visits, fieldwork, expeditions, and adventurous activities outside the UK.

-Almost all of our projects require participants to be aged at least 18 before departure.
+Almost all of our projects require solo participants to be aged at least 18 before departure.
 There are a number of exceptions where we can take 17 year olds with parental consent.
-If you are 17 and are keen to get involved just get in touch to find out what options we have available.
+These are listed on our Under 18s project page.

-We also send families away on our projects which is absolutely fine – under 18’s can be accompanied by parents for an unique, eco-conscious family holiday.
+We also send families away on our projects – under 18’s can be accompanied by parents for an unique, eco-conscious family holiday.